-6.2.17 A range of route typologies will be delivered across the Garden Community, providing a legible, permeable, interconnected network of streets with links to footways and cycleways.
-As proposals come forward in each of the identified parcels, developers will be expected to work closely with the Council and local stakeholders to ensure delivery of the highways in line with key principles established in this document and the accompanying SPD.

-- 6.2.18 On-site highway infrastructure will be delivered incrementally by the developers as part of the build out of each phase.
+- 6.2.15 A range of route typologies will be delivered across the Garden Community, providing a legible, permeable, interconnected network of streets with links to footways and cycleways.
+As proposals come forward in each of the identified parcels, developers will be expected to work closely with the Council and local stakeholders to ensure delivery of the highways in line with key principles established in this document and the accompanying SPD. - 6.2.16 On-site highway infrastructure will be delivered incrementally by the developers as part of the build out of each phase.
 Applicants are required to follow the access arrangements established in this SPD.
 As phased applications are developed, and detailed site survey work is carried out, there may be instances where proposals vary from the content of this SPD.
-Any such variation must be thoroughly justified including the submission of accompanying evidence where appropriate. - 6.2.19 S106 planning agreements will play a crucial role in the delivery of critical off-site highway infrastructure and the treatment of the existing on-site highway network.
+Any such variation must be thoroughly justified including the submission of accompanying evidence where appropriate. - 6.2.17 S106 planning agreements will play a crucial role in the delivery of critical off-site highway infrastructure and the treatment of the existing on-site highway network.
+Refer to Section 6.4 which follows.